Cat Stevens: 2009–2014: Roadsinger, "My People" and tours

+After the death of American pop singer Michael Jackson in June 2009, Islam sent his condolences in a tribute message, sent from Los Angeles.
+In the message, Islam called Jackson "a giant of a musician", but with "the heart of a child".
+The year prior, press rumors had circulated reporting Jackson's conversion to Islam, also reporting Yusuf Islam's presence at the ceremony.
+Islam had issued a statement denying the rumors, stating he had been filming a music video at the time.
+Later in 2009, Islam released a tribute song for Jackson, titled "He's Gone".
+The song featured his son's band Noxshi.

+In June 2010 he toured Australia for the first time in 36 years, and New Zealand for the first time ever, the former alongside Noxshi.

-On 30 October 2010, Yusuf appeared at Jon Stewart and Stephen Colbert's spoof Rally to Restore Sanity and/or Fear in Washington, DC, singing alongside Ozzy Osbourne.
+On 30 October 2010, Islam appeared at Jon Stewart and Stephen Colbert's spoof Rally to Restore Sanity and/or Fear in Washington, DC, singing alongside Ozzy Osbourne.
 Yusuf performed "Peace Train" and Ozzy performed "Crazy Train" at the same time, followed by The O'Jays performance of "Love Train".

-On 2 March 2011, Yusuf released his latest song, "My People", as a free download available through his official website, as well as numerous other online outlets.
+On 2 March 2011, Islam released his latest song, "My People", as a free download available through his official website, as well as numerous other online outlets.
 Said to have been recorded at a studio located within a hundred yards of the site of the Berlin Wall, the song is inspired by a series of popular uprisings in the Arab world, known as the Arab Spring.

-On 1 April 2011, he launched a new tour website (yusufinconcert.com) to commemorate his first European tour in over 36 years scheduled from 7 May to 2 June 2011.
+On 1 April 2011, he launched a new tour website (yusufinconcert.com) to commemorate his first European tour in over 36 years, scheduled from 7 May to 2 June 2011.
 The ten-date tour visited Germany, France, the Netherlands, Austria, Belgium and cities such as Stockholm, Hamburg, Oberhausen, Berlin, Munich, Rotterdam, Paris, Mannheim, Vienna and Brussels.

-In May 2012, Moonshadow, a new musical featuring music from throughout his career opened at the Princess Theatre in Melbourne, Australia.
+In May 2012, Moonshadow, a new musical featuring music from throughout his career, opened at the Princess Theatre in Melbourne, Australia.
 The show received mixed reviews and closed four weeks early.

-In October 2013, Yusuf was nominated for induction into the Rock and Roll Hall of Fame for his work under the Cat Stevens name (this was his second nomination – the first being an unsuccessful nomination in 2005).
+In October 2013, Islam was nominated for induction into the Rock and Roll Hall of Fame for his work under the Cat Stevens name (this was his second nomination – the first being an unsuccessful nomination in 2005).
 He was selected and was inducted by Art Garfunkel in April 2014 at the Barclays Center in Brooklyn, New York, where he performed "Father and Son", "Wild World", and "Peace Train".
 A record of his travel from Dubai to New York is captured in an episode of the National Geographic Channel television show Ultimate Airport Dubai (season 2, episode 6), first aired in China on 17 January 2015.
 In this episode he talks about his difficulty in entering the US.